mahlers77/KSETA2023/README.md

 # KSETA Topical Course "Multi-Messenger Data Analysis"

-This is a series of jupyter notebooks and data for the KSETA Topical Courses 2023.
+This is a repository of ipython notebooks, data and python modules for the KSETA Topical Courses 2023.

 ## Requirements

-The following libraries are required for all of them to work correctly.
+The following libraries are required for all of them to work correctly:

 - numpy
 - matplotlib